Are You Living from Your Wounds or Your True Self?

 When it Comes to Triggers:

-When it Comes to Our Motivation and Intent:
+When it Comes to Motivation and Intent:

 Our wounded self: Acts out of fear, seeking external validation or avoiding discomfort.